John King, Realtor — KingRealtor757

 Kempsville Greens Golf Course

-Public golf course with a driving range and on-site food — shorter, approachable holes that make it accessible for all skill levels.
-A go-to for weeknight rounds and casual weekend play without the drive to more distant courses.
+Public golf course with a driving range and on-site food — approachable holes that make it great for all skill levels.
+A go-to for weeknight rounds and casual weekend play without a long drive.

 Apex Entertainment

-Massive indoor entertainment complex — laser tag, pool tables, mini golf, sports simulators, axe throwing, bumper cars, an escape room, go-kart racing, and a full arcade.
-Perfect for families, birthday parties, rainy days, and team events.
+Massive indoor entertainment complex — laser tag, pool tables, mini golf, sports simulators, axe throwing, bumper cars, escape room, go-karts, and a full arcade.
+One of the best family destinations in Hampton Roads year-round.

 🛍️